fpier042/aws-weather-app/README.md

 ## Incorporating Docker ⚓️

-Finally, to run the Weather Dashboard-Application in Docker:
+Finally, to run the Weather Dashboard in Docker:

 1. Build the docker image: